 If you're looking to build links on a site like monday.com, try using a search query like site:monday.com link building.
-This helps you find pages on the site where adding a reference to your content could be beneficial.
+This helps you find pages on the site where adding a reference to your content could be beneficial in improving your online presence.
 You would then need to reach out to the site owners or editors to discuss the possibility of adding your link.

 Unfortunately, not every business is a perfect fit for Link Insertions as a backlink strategy, but it works exceptionally well for those with active blogs and a ton of pages.